Set up DKIM and SPF

-This article explains how to properly configure DKIM and SPF for your domain, what will improve your deliverability.
+This article explains how to properly configure DKIM, SPF, and DMARC for your domain so as to improve your deliverability.

 In this section

-The reasons for using these protocols are more than enough:
+The reasons for using this protocol are more than enough:

-2. You will protect your recipients from possible virtual scammers who want to use your domain name to carry out phishing.ç
+- You will protect your recipients from possible virtual scammers who want to use your domain name to carry out phishing.

 Major mail servers such as Gmail, Outlook, or Yahoo pay special attention to whether the sender's identity has been previously verified when deciding whether to send a message to the inbox or spam folder.
 If these anti-spam filters are not configured, your shipping could end up in the spam folder.